Frequently asked questions about Pickleball

 What are ratings?

-There are the rating used in Pickleball.
-They are used to self-rate players who have never played in a tournament before or participated in performance-based club play.
 Ratings provide a means to compare the skill levels of competitors.
-They may be used to determine a player’s skill level for tournament entry, club league play and recreational play where, for example, there are separate courts for different skill levels.
+They may be used to determine a player’s skill level for tournament entry, specific club play (leagues, ladders, skill level brackets) where, for example, there are separate courts for different skill levels.

 What Equipment Do I Need?